Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Another travel planning tip is to watch social media for alerts on upcoming sales and specials.

-Here’s a few tips regarding social media:
+Here are a few tips regarding social media:

 Instagram travel deals

 Rather than merely a haven for food pictures and pet selfies, Instagram can become a valuable source of savings.
-A lot of companies use the site for marketing and you can often find limited-time deals and contests if you look in the right places.
+A lot of companies use the site for marketing, and you can often find limited-time deals and contests if you look in the right places.

 For example, Just Travel Deals posts beautiful photos of a variety of destinations and includes details on deals to get you there.